glpi-project/doc/source/modules/assets/racks.rst

 =====

-A rack is a piece of equipment such as a patch bay or computer cabinet used to organize, house and physically connect different network equipment and servers in a datacenter or technical room.
+A rack is a piece of equipment such as a patch bay or computer cabinet used to organize, host and physically connect different network equipments and servers in a datacenter or technical room.

 A rack is a dedicated object in GLPI that virtually represents the physical structure of a rack or cabinet.
 It is designed to :